MinhasKamal/Room2XR-Unity/README.md

-# CIDER-Unity
+# Room2XR-Unity

 ## Introduction
 (Add a structure figure here)
 (Add introduction text from the system paper)

 ## Dependencies
-To customize your own experience for using the CIDER system on HoloLens 2, you need to install the following dependent software.
+To customize your own experience for using the Room2XR system on HoloLens 2, you need to install the following dependent software.
 ### Install Unity Editor
 To use Unity Editor on your own Windows computer, you need to follow this [instruction](https://learn.unity.com/tutorial/install-the-unity-hub-and-editor-4?uv=2021.3#) to install Unity Hub and Unity Editor version "2021.3.10f1", and please include modules:
 - Microsoft Visual Studio Community